Documentation

 Storage

 Auto-cleanup runs lazily, at most once per hour.
-Old entries get purged.
-If trash exceeds the max, oldest go first.
+You can also install oops cleanup-service install for hourly cleanup in the background.
+Old entries get purged after the retention window.
+If trash exceeds the configured cap, oldest go first.
+The default and maximum cap is 25 GB.

 How it works